medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 ```
 Understanding this entry in depth:
 - the external device is mapped as a `data` subdir, inside my home dir.
 I like
-this kind of abstraction in Linux, where everything is a file and also it can
+this kind of abstraction in Linux, where "everything is a file", and also it
-give me the pleasant illusion that an external drive can be treated is part of
+can give me the pleasant illusion that an external drive can be treated is part
-the home filesystem;
+of the home filesystem;
 - the external drive that I own is an ext4 Linux filesystem, hence it must
 be mounted as ext4;
 - the option `rw` mounts the drive with read/write permission;
 - the option `nofail` ignores mounting if the device is not plugged;
-- the option `x-systemd.device-timeout` waits for 3 seconds for the external
+- the option `x-systemd.device-timeout` works with `nofail`, and waits for 3
-drive to be plugged before give up;
+seconds for the external drive to be plugged in before give up;
-- the param `0` indicates is a deprecated backup operation, which means "no
+- the param `0` indicates that is a (deprecated) backup operation, which
-backup" (if 1, it means "dump utility backup") [^9]
+means "no backup" (if 1, it means "dump utility backup") [^9]
 - the param `2` indicates file system check order: the value 2 means that
 the check will occur after 1 (the root filesystem) [^9]